ENCODE-DCC/hic-pipeline/docs/usage.md

 3. Follow [Caper's README](https://github.com/ENCODE-DCC/caper) carefully to configure it for your platform (local, cloud, cluster, etc.)
 > **IMPORTANT**: Configure your Caper configuration file `~/.caper/default.conf` correctly for your platform.

+If using local Docker, go to `Docker Preferences > Resources > Advanced > Memory` and set the max memory to 12 GB.
+Otherwise it may fail due to resource issues.

 ## Running Workflows

 Make sure you have properly installed the pipeline as described in the [installation instructions](usage.md#installation).
 Make sure to run the following commands from the root of the repository (i.e. `cd hic-pipeline` if you have not done so already).